Madison-SDC/ultimate-tic-tac-toe/README.txt

 Planned features include:
 	Instructions!
 Learn how to play the game with a short, interactive tutorial.
-	A menu screen!
-Make the game feel more complete with a simple menu.
 	Sounds and animation!
 For added immersion.
 	Custom pieces!
 Change colors and shapes to make the game match you.
-	Artificial intelligence!
-This is a bit of a stretch goal, but now you can play the game even if no friends are around.
 	Online functionality!
 A real stretch goal as I've never done anything with networks, but it'd be a great learning experience!